ricardomenadev/ricardomenadev/README.md

-### ⚖️ Lawyer and Programmer
+### 🖥️ Software developer | Lawyer

 Hello!
-I am Ricardo Alexandro Mena, a passionate lawyer who ventured into the world of programming.
-I use my unique combination of legal and technological skills to create innovative solutions.
+I am Ricardo Alexandro Mena, 👨‍💻 Passionate about creating innovative and personalized technological solutions, I combine my experience as a lawyer and entrepreneur with my dedication to software development.
+This combination allows me to deeply understand customer needs and translate them into applications that really impact their business.

 ### 🌟 Technologies and Tools: